Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 ### Privacy
 - **NFR-PRIV-01**: The software must allow server-level moderation (blocking, banning, etc.) without exposing user activity or private data to unauthorized parties.
 - **NFR-PRIV-02**: Users must have control over their personal data, including the ability to export, modify, or delete their information.
+(Note **NFR-SEC-02**)
 - **NFR-PRIV-03**: The system must provide granular privacy controls, allowing users to choose what information is shared and with whom.
 - **NFR-PRIV-04**: Users must be able to block and mute other users privately, without the blocked/muted users being notified or able to detect this action.
 - **NFR-PRIV-05**: The software must provide server admins the ability to configure data residency preferences to keep data within specific jurisdictions.
 - **NFR-PRIV-06**: Users must be able to view and revoke active sessions/devices for their account.
+(Restricted due to **NFR-PRIV-09**)
 - **NFR-PRIV-07**: The system must support configurable data retention periods for all user-generated content.
 - **NFR-PRIV-08**: The system must offer the user the ability to enable or disable whether they want their data to be part of the server's backup feature.
 (Default: opt-out)
+- **NFR-PRIV-09**: User sessions are device-specific and will not persist across devices.
+Logging in on one device does not create or synchronize sessions with other devices.
+(This is a limitation of the software architecture itself)

 ### Capacity
 - **NFR-CAP-01**: The system must support a minimum of 1,000 concurrent users per deployed server instance under expected operating conditions.